m-lab/jostler/README.md

-However, because pods can have _unplanned_ restarts at any time, it is possible for `jostler` (or any other agent) to miss the “Writable file was closed” (`IN_CLOSE_WRITE`) or “File was moved to” (`IN_MOVED_FROM`) `inotify` events.
+However, because pods can have _unplanned_ restarts at any time, it is possible for `jostler` (or any other agent) to miss the Writable file was closed (`IN_CLOSE_WRITE`) or File was moved to (`IN_MOVED_FROM`) `inotify` events.
 Also if too many events occur at once, the `inotify` event queue can overflow and lose some events (see [Limitations and caveats](https://man7.org/linux/man-pages/man7/inotify.7.html)).
 Additionally, if upload to GCS fails, the individual new format files that were in the bundle will not be deleted.

-When a file’s last modification time is more than a configurable duration (e.g., 2 hours), `jostler` assumes it either missed the file’s `IN_CLOSE_WRITE` or `IN_MOVED_FROM` event or uploading to GCS wasn’t successful.
+When a file's last modification time is more than a configurable duration (e.g., 2 hours), `jostler` assumes it either missed the file's `IN_CLOSE_WRITE` or `IN_MOVED_FROM` event or uploading to GCS wasn't successful.
 In cases like this, `jostler` considers the file eligible for upload.
 This also means that files that are open but are not modified for more than the configurable duration will be uploaded _prematurely_.
-This is why it is required that “new measurements should not keep a file open without writing to it for more than a few minutes”.
+This is why it is required that new measurements should not keep a file open without writing to it for more than a few minutes.

 ## Related Material